 This experience has given me a new philosophy on trip planning.
 I’ve changed how I decide on destinations:

-First, embrace the variety.
+First, embrace variety.
 You’re always going to be overwhelmed by choice.
 There will always be more destinations to visit than you have time to see.
 The list of places to visit will only get longer the more you travel, not shorter.
 Don’t fight it.
-Recognize it, but don’t let it control you.
+Recognize it and don’t let it control you.

-Second, start with list of ten places you want to go right now.
+Second, start with a list of ten places you want to visit.
 Come up with the destinations that are at the top of your mind.
-This year, now that I am taking fewer trips, I want my trips to be to places I’ve never been and are as culturally different as possible, so I came up with the list at the top of this blog (yes, I know not all of the places are culturally different from each other!).
+This year, now that I am taking fewer trips, I want my trips to be to places I’ve never been and are as culturally different as possible, so I came up with the list at the top of this blog (yes, I know not all of the places are culturally different from each other).

 Third, figure out when you can go and how long you have.
-For me, since I was only going in August, I knew I had exactly a month (since I have to be stateside for weddings in September and October).
+For me, I knew I had exactly a month as I have to be stateside for weddings in September and October.

 Fourth, think of the time of year.
 Which country has the weather you want to enjoy the most?
 I’m trying to escape the heat of inland Austin, so I wanted beaches.
-I crossed Hawaii and the Caribbean off the list, but I still wanted something beachy and adventurous.
-The Maldives and Sri Lanka may be hot, but they have beaches!
+I crossed Hawaii and the Caribbean off the list as I wanted something more exotic.
+The Maldives and Sri Lanka may be hot, but they have beaches.